hikarimusic/seq2pot/README.md

 # seq2pot
-Prediction of Potency between Molecules and Targets by Sequence-Based Neural Network with Application in Virtual Screening
+Predicting IC50 of Molecules on Targets by Sequence-Based Neural Network with Application in Virtual Screening